boeckMt/jsdoc-type-test/README.md

-# This is a test repo to for type checking JavaScript files and generate d.ts files
+# This is a test repo for type checking JavaScript files and generate d.ts files

 see:
 - [vscode | Type checking JavaScript](https://code.visualstudio.com/docs/nodejs/working-with-javascript)